BasalGang/cogsci.dk/content/docs/programming-and-statistics/tools.md

 ## JASP

-The JASP interface allows you to conduct statistical analyses in seconds, and <br>
-without having to learn programming or risking a programming mistake. <br>
+The JASP interface allows you to conduct statistical analyses in seconds, and without having to learn programming or risking a programming mistake. <br>
 https://jasp-stats.org/